 Admit it, cheese pasta and tuna salad every night for dinner is getting old.
 Surely it’s time to level up your cooking skills and add some delicious new recipes to your arsenal, right?

 Kick your boring, repetitive recipes to the curb and bring on fresh flavours with new ways to enjoy food.
-How do zingy pickles, silky pasta and steaming gyoza sound?
+How does learn to make your own zingy pickles, silky pasta and steaming gyoza sound?
 Splendid, you’re right.

-So, roll up your sleeves and prepare your tastebuds to be tantalised as you learn to whip up delicious culinary creations at these three cooking classes in Sydney.
+So, roll up your sleeves and prepare your tastebuds to be tantalised as you learn to whip up delicious culinary creations at these four cooking classes in Sydney.

 Bondi Social Cooking School